 Item 1.
-Legal Proceedings.
+Legal Proceedings

 We are, and will continue to be, subject to litigation from time to time in the ordinary course of business.
 Refer to Note 16, "Commitments and Contingencies" to the condensed consolidated financial statements, which is incorporated by reference into this Part II, Item 1 of this Report, for information regarding our lawsuits and proceedings.
+Except for the lawsuits and proceedings disclosed in Note 16, there were no material changes to our lawsuits and proceedings as compared to those reported in our Annual Report on Form 10-K for the year ended December 31, 2019.

 Item 1A.
-Risk Factors.
+Risk Factors

-Except for the risk factors disclosed below, there were no material changes to our risk factors during the three months ended March 31, 2020 as compared to those reported in our Annual Report on Form 10-K for the year ended December 31, 2019.
+Except for the risk factors disclosed below, there were no material changes to our risk factors during the nine months ended September 30, 2020 as compared to those reported in our Annual Report on Form 10-K for the year ended December 31, 2019.